 Cyclones: facts and figures

-Just what are cyclones, how do they form and what do the categories mean.
+What are cyclones, how do they form and what do the categories mean?

 TROPICAL CYCLONES ARE intense, spinning storm systems, with low-pressure centres that can be vast in size.
 They form over warm oceans and can wreak havoc when they approach the shore.